 Dance Mogul: When did you know that you could become a professional?

 Liam Pentland: When attending dance schools I was aware that passing the course provided you with a qualification named “National Diploma in Professional Dance” therefore I knew I was working towards being a professional.
-Whilst attending this school, we wasn’t supposed to work on jobs, as we had to focus on our training, however I still did (naughty me).
-The jobs I was under-going here, were paid commercials videos, Internet Virals, backing dancing etc. I think being around good agencies, dancers, and well-known artists enabled me to believe I was now a professional dancer.
+Whilst attending this school, we weren’t supposed to work on jobs, as we had to focus on our training, however, I still did (naughty me).
+The jobs I was under-going here, were paid commercials videos, Internet Virals, backing dancing, etc. I think being around good agencies, dancers, and well-known artists enabled me to believe I was now a professional dancer.